UPPMAX/UPPMAX-documentation/docs/software/python.md

 !!! note "Terminology"

-    There exist many Python libraries.
-    Although these are formally called 'modules',
-    in this document, we call them 'packages', to distinguish those from [the UPPMAX modules](../cluster_guides/modules.md).
+    A Python package consists out of one or more Python modules. in this document, we avoid using this term, to avoid confusion with [the UPPMAX modules](../cluster_guides/modules.md).

 For more complex complex Python packages, there exist [UPPMAX modules](../cluster_guides/modules.md) to load these: